geshan/geshan.github.com/posts/2022-05-14-docker-commands.md

 ```bash
 docker rmi -f $(docker images -f "dangling=true" -q)
 ```
 This uses the `docker rmi` command used to remove images with docker images that are dangling, meaning they were not pulled or built successfully.
+The above command is similar to `docker image prune -a`.
+You can read more aout docker image prune on it's official [docs](https://docs.docker.com/engine/reference/commandline/image_prune/).
+It is simpler and platform agnostic.

 Now, as we know the image is pulled and available locally we can run the MySQL image in the subsequent section.